wordofwarning/wordofwarning.org/current/2016-spring/standen/index.md

 #### What people have said about *HUG*
 >★★★★★ *To feel somebody’s 'horax vibrate as they tackle an elaborate countermelody feels like the most immediate, visceral experience of music as human expression possible… like an antenna to heaven.*<br><a href="http://URL" target="_blank">TimeOut</a>
->★★★★ *Song erupts around you… it’s'startling, moving and genuinely immersive.*<br><a href="http://URL" target="_blank">???Lyn Gardner, The Guardian</a>
->*SOUND ROSE AND FELL IN WAVES UNTIL IT FELT AS IF I WAS DRENCHED IN MUSIC THAT HAD SEEPED ITS WAY INTO EVERY ORGAN IN MY BODY, AND MAYBE EVEN FOUND MY SOUL*<br>Lyn Gardner, Guardian
 >★★★★ *THERE IS MORE TO IT THAN JUST SENSATION.
 HUG IS ALSO A STRANGELY CATHARTIC EXPERIENCE, UNEQUIVOCALLY ILLUSTRATING THE POWER THAT MUSIC HOLDS TO MOVE US…*<br><a href="http://URL" target="_blank">Exeunt</a>
+>*SOUND ROSE AND FELL IN WAVES UNTIL IT FELT AS IF I WAS DRENCHED IN MUSIC THAT HAD SEEPED ITS WAY INTO EVERY ORGAN IN MY BODY, AND MAYBE EVEN FOUND MY SOUL*<br>Lyn Gardner, Guardian     http://www.theguardian.com/stage/theatreblog/2014/aug/08/edinburgh-festival-2014-new-levels-intimacy-verity-standen

 #### Credits
 TBC (can't find any on her website or tour pack or copy document)